nationalarchives/front-end-development-guide/2016/archives-inspire.md

 #### Reviewer comments

 1. Needs formatting
 3. Border and navigational elements should not be included.
-Logo could be smaller
+   3.1 YouTube video should not pe visible
+   3.2 Hide the tabs and leave the content
+   3.3 Hide the left and right arrows
-3. No content hyperlinks present to test
+4. No content hyperlinks present to test
-4. ```@media = print``` not present
+5. ```@media = print``` not present

 #### Developer(s) actions in response

-1. Added print css support to the story

 ## Checkpoint 3: Enhance with JavaScript